MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/personalization/ui-personalization-windows-client.md

  -  Changing the height of column headers.
  -  Sorting on columns in a list.
  -  Displaying lists as chart.
  -  Specifying how external files and automation objects are handled.
-For more information, see [How to: Specify How to Handle External Files and Automation Objects](ui-customization-handle-external-files-automation-objects.md).

 #### To cancel basic UI changes that you have made to window sizes, column sizes, or column sorting